Terms, Conditions, & FAQs

 First Aid mobile services are provided by the Air & Water Show’s EMT providers, which are present on the event grounds at the lakefront.

 Can I reserve an area for a private party for my company or organization?

 The Milwaukee Air & Water Show features a number of private party areas available for you to host a corporate outing, reunion, party,or annual event.
 These Private Party Areas are available both days of the Air & Water Show.
 They include full party set-up, tent, tables/chairs, bar, access to restrooms, security, and a place to display your event sign or corporate banner.
 Admission tickets are also available at a discounted rate.
 Please visit our contact page to call us or email us a request.

 How to Redeem Your Ticket

 How do I redeem this ticket?

 When you arrive at The Milwaukee Air & Water Show, have your printed ticket with you.
 You can exchange your printed tickets for a wristband at the air show gate, and may then enter the reserved seating area, wearing your wristband.
-Some admission areas will have a separate line for Advance Purchase Ticket holders to expedite your admission.
 Look for signs directing you to the proper line.
 The ticket will be scanned to verify the information so it cannot be used more than one time.
 You will then be given the appropriate wristband(s) that permit entry to the grounds.

 Our Refund & Discount Policies